evokss/DOMProjects/README.md

 ***Project 3: Subscribe to YouTube Channel Button***

-This project showcases a dynamic Subscribe button for YouTube, demonstrating interactive web design.
+This project showcases a dynamic Subscribe button for YouTube, demonstrating interactive web design. <br>
-Users can click the button to toggle between 'Subscribe' and 'Subscribed' states, visually indicating their subscription status.
+Users can click the button to toggle between 'Subscribe' and 'Subscribed' states, visually indicating their subscription status. <br>
 The design features smooth transitions and clear visual feedback, enhancing user engagement and interaction on the web.

 <img src="screenshots/youtube-subscribe.jpg" alt="youtube-button" style="width: 350px;">